MicrosoftDocs/globalization/globalization/methodology/how-to-release-products-internationally.md

 ### Localization

 Your product should be designed according to the principles of internationalization, making it as easy to localize as possible.
 Thus it should have support for [locales](../locale/locale.md) and [language settings](../locale/language-settings.md), and its localizable resources should be [externalized](../localization/localize-software.md).
 Besides the product itself, you should have selected a localization partner and agreed on a process with them.
 For more information about the whole localization process, refer to [Localizing your product](../localization/localization-overview.md).
+For more information about globalization, refer to [System.Globalization Namespace](/dotnet/api/system.globalization?view=net-7.0).

 ### Product delivery